spriyakhedekar/DS_challenge/README.md

 Here I have used Python Jupyter Notebook to solve this challenge.

   Python Version :Python 3.7.6 (!python -V)
   Jupyter Notebook : 6.0.3

 Packages/Liabraries used:

    import pandas as pd
    import numpy as np
    import matplotlib.pyplot as plt
    %matplotlib inline
    import seaborn as sns

-   from sklearn.linear_model import LogisticRegression

-   from sklearn.metrics import confusion_matrix
+   from sklearn.linear_model import LogisticRegression from sklearn.metrics import confusion_matrix
    from sklearn import metrics
    from sklearn.model_selection import train_test_split
    import pandas_profiling

 Coding Style:
 I have commented before each step to show the purpose.

-Also I ran one command at a time to display the output of each step/command,instead of creating funstions and calling them later.
+Also I ran one command at a time to display the output of each step/command,instead of creating funstions.

 But we can create different functions using def e.g. def import_data(csv_fileName): data_df = pd.read_csv(csv_fileName, delimiter=':')
    return data_df

-  we can call this function later in main() function or whereever we need to read input data, we need to  pass the parameter    csvfile with path and inputfile name e.g.  data = import_data('./tide-receipt-matching-challenge/data.csv')
+  we can call this function later in main() function or whereever we need to read input data, we need to  pass the parameter    csvfile with path and inputfile name

+e.g.  data = import_data('./tide-receipt-matching-challenge/data.csv')

 Steps followed to resolve this challenge